antosubash/abp-react-tanstack/src/README.md

 You can find out everything you need to know on how to use React-Query in the [React-Query documentation](https://tanstack.com/query/latest/docs/framework/react/overview).

+#### API Client Demo

+Check out the live demo at `/demo/api-client` to see the generated API client with TanStack Query in action.

 ## State Management

 Another common requirement for React applications is state management.
 There are many options for state management in React.
 TanStack Store provides a great starting point for your project.